NextCenturyCorporation/mcs-scene-generator/README.md

 List of example ILE configuration files for generating scenes similar to specific evaluation tasks:

 - [holes.yaml](./ile_configs/holes.yaml) Generates scenes with many holes and a randomly positioned soccer ball retrieval target.
+- [interactive_agent_identification.yaml](./ile_configs/interactive_agent_identification.yaml) Generates scenes similar to the interactive agent indentification eval tasks: start on a platform bisecting the room; an agent on one side of the platform; must walk up to the agent and request for it to produce the target.
+- [interactive_moving_target_prediction.yaml](./ile_configs/interactive_moving_target_prediction.yaml) Generates scenes similar to the interactive moving target prediction eval tasks: start on a platform; lava extending across both sides of the room; must first rotate in a 360 degree circle; then a thrower rolls a soccer ball from one end of the room toward the other; must predict the speed and trajectory of the soccer ball in order to intercept it efficiently.
 - [interactive_object_permanence.yaml](./ile_configs/interactive_object_permanence.yaml) Generates scenes similar to the interactive object permanence eval tasks: start on a platform bisecting the room; an L-occluder on each side; and a thrower that tosses the soccer ball into the room.
 - [interactive_solidity.yaml](./ile_configs/interactive_solidity.yaml) Generates scenes similar to the interactive solidity eval tasks: start on a platform bisecting the room; a placer holding the soccer ball descends from the ceiling; a door occluder descends from the ceiling; the placer releases the soccer ball so it falls somewhere behind the door occluder.
 - [interactive_spatial_elimination.yaml](./ile_configs/interactive_spatial_elimination.yaml) Generates scenes similar to the interactive spatial elimination eval tasks: start on a platform bisecting the room; an occlusing wall on each side; and a soccer ball either in front of or behind an occluding wall.